Lucus16/lisp-c-thesis/b/thesis.md

 some simple examples of abstractions that this makes possible and that will hopefully make our interpreter even clearer.

+At this point, it would be good to consider if there is still a need for Lisp:
+If the target is C, then the advantage of Lisp being good at generating its own code is lost.
+C is indeed a little harder to generate than Lisp, which is why the last translation step should be from simple Lisp data structures to actual C code.
+That way, most code manipulation will happen on simple data structures.
+This can still be done in other languages however.
+The value of Lisp here lies in that it can also abstract its own programs, and because performance isn't as much of an issue in what is essentially the "compiler", the more elegant F-expressions can be used.

+In summary, the central idea of this thesis is to build a simple Lisp interpreter and a simple C code generation library in that Lisp language, and then to use that library to generate the C code of the Lisp interpreter.
+While doing this it is important to constantly make sure that things stay simple, minimal and modular, to make it easy to play around and adapt this language for other purposes.

 [ make all primitives available ]
 [ keep it minimal ]
 [ keep it simple ]